What is Vaxchora? 2

 How Supplied/Storage and Handling

-Vaxchora is supplied as shown below.
-The contents of both packets are reconstituted with purified bottled water to form one oral dose of the vaccine.2
+VAXCHORA is supplied as shown below.
+The contents of both packets are reconstituted with purified bottled or spring bottled water, to form one oral dose of the vaccine.
+2

 Vaxchora Product Presentation